 No single dataset can provide enough information on its own to estimate severity, but estimation is feasible by synthesising multiple datasets.
 Work at the BSU is investigating use of both individual- and aggregate-level data, from clinical cohorts and population registries, and a combination of survival analysis techniques, to estimate severity as data accumulates over the course of the epidemic.

-Report on Estimated case severity rates and length of stay in hospital and ICU – 26th April 2020 (coming soon)
+Reports on Estimated case severity rates and length of stay in hospital and ICU – coming soon